 The UA is a different time-saving solution for medical license applicants than the Federation Credentials Verification Service (FCVS).
-The FCVS is a permanent, lifetime portfolio of primary-source verified credentials for physicians, which allows for easy and cost-effective access to medical credentials whenever they are needed.
-It stores core credentials, exam scores, and postgraduate training information.
-The FCVS and UA can be confusing, but they are important tools for medical licensing.
+The FCVS profile is a permanent, lifetime portfolio of primary-source verified credentials for physicians, which allows for easy and cost-effective access to medical credentials whenever they are needed.
+It stores core credentials, examination scores, and postgraduate training information.
+The FCVS application and UA can be confusing, but they are important tools for medical licensing.
 As a client of MLG, we can guide you through both services and make sure you are leveraging them to their full potential.

 How to Complete Your UA

 Even though the UA sounds simple, it can be difficult to set up.
 A one-time non-refundable fee of $60 is required to start the application.
 In addition to completing the core UA information online, applicants must:

 - Add other specific information as required by each state medical board to which you are applying.